fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

       if the plugin was discovered but has load status "Off" or New" or if it was loaded successfully.

-   .. object:: Package name
+   .. object:: package_name

       The name of the Python package containing the plugin.

-   .. object:: Module name
+   .. object:: module_name

       The name of the Python module carrying the initialization function.

-   .. object:: "attrs"
+   .. object:: attrs

       Additional sub-objects or properties of the module needed to pick out the location of the initialization function (if any).

-   .. object:: Has preferences
+   .. object:: prefs

       A boolean indicating whether the plugin has configurable preferences.

-   .. object:: Package URL
+   .. object:: package_url

       The "Home-page" URL listed in the package, if any.

-   .. object:: Summary
+   .. object:: summary

       The "Summary" line in the package's metadata with a brief description of the plugin.

-   Some of these entries will be ``None`` if the plugin has not been loaded and a few more will be ``None`` if the plugin was not discovered.
+   Some of these values will be ``None`` if the plugin has not been loaded and a few more will be ``None`` if the plugin was not discovered.

-.. function:: configurePlugins([List of tuples])
+.. function:: configurePlugins([List of dictionaries])

    This method allows plugins to be reconfigured using the Python API.
-It accepts a list (or any other iterable object) of tuples similar to those provided by ``getPluginInfo()`` except that only the first two fields are examined.
-The first field must contain the name of a known (currently configured or discovered) plugin.
-The second must be "On" or "Off".
+It accepts a list (or any other iterable object) of dictionaries similar to those provided by ``getPluginInfo()`` except that only the ``name`` and ``enabled`` fields are examined.
+The ``name`` value must be the name of a known (currently configured or discovered) plugin.
+The ``enabled`` value must be "On" or "Off".
 The configuration will be updated to correspond to the listed plugins in the specified order.

-   If a plugin that was not discovered is missing from the list it will be removed from the configuration.
+   If a plugin that was *not* discovered is missing from the list it will be removed from the configuration.
 Any missing but discovered plugins will be added to the end of the configuration list with load status "New".